Caitlyn-Milne/StudyVault/Data Structures and Algorithms/Trees/Bineary Search Trees.md

 ![[BST 1.png]]

-A binary search tree is a [[Trees#Binary Tree|binary tree]] where at any given node, the left child is smaller than the node and the right child is bigger than the node.
+A binary search tree is a [[Trees#Binary Tree|binary tree]] where at any given node, all left descendants are smaller than the node and all right descendants of child is bigger than the node.

+This means that if a node is smaller than its parent, but bigger then its parent's parent, its an invalid binary search tree.

 Binary search tree exploits the logic found in [[Binary Search|binary search]], and is basically binary search implimented into a datastructure.